hayesgm/mountain_goat/README.md

 ### Mountain Goat gem

      gem install mountain-goat

 ### Mountain Goat configration

-    #Next run generator to create config file and necessary database migration (optionally pass in --password=my_mg_password)
+Next run generator to create config file and necessary database migration (optionally pass in --password=my_mg_password)

      ./script/generate mg

-    #This will generate
+This will generate

-    #  /config/mountain-goat.yml (for storing a password to access mountain-goat)
-    #  /db/migrate/xxx_create_mountain_goat_tables.rb (necessary databae migrations to store mg data)
+     /config/mountain-goat.yml (for storing a password to access mountain-goat) /db/migrate/xxx_create_mountain_goat_tables.rb (necessary databae migrations to store mg data)

 ## Usage

 Mountain Goat hinges around three core concepts:

-	  *) Conversions are what you want  E.g. "user purchases coffee" *) Metrics are how you draw people to convert  E.g. "a banner on the store-front" *) Metric variants are A/B tests for metrics  E.g. "free coffee" "chuck norris is inside"
+- Conversions are what you want  E.g. "user purchases coffee"
+- Metrics are how you draw people to convert  E.g. "a banner on the store-front"
+- Metric variants are A/B tests for metrics  E.g. "free coffee" "chuck norris is inside"

 After you set up your database with some mountain-goat tables, the code will handle populating these tables for you.
 In your code, you can start A/B testing immediately.

      <h2><%= metric_variant(:banner_on_store_front, :user_purchases_coffee, "Now arsenic and gluten-free") %></h2>

-	The metric_variant function (or mv for short) takes three parameters:
+The metric_variant function (or, mv for short) takes three parameters:

      mv(metric_name, convert_name, default)

 This will automatically create a metric and conversion and populate a metric variant with the default value.
 Easy, eh?

 From here, you can go into the mountain-goat admin center and add new metric variants to fit your need.
 The other important code you'll need to implement is when a goal is achieved.

      def purchase #coffees_controller.rb
        record_conversion(:user_purchases_coffee)
        ...
      end

 This will go in and record a conversion ("rally") for a user purchasing coffee.
 Further, it will track a hit for any metric-variants served to that user that relate to this goal.
 For example "Chuck Norris works here" might get a point.

 ## Mountain Goat admin suite

 Navigate to /mg in your application to reach the mountain-goat admin center.
 Here, you can analyze / adjust your A/B tests.

 The front page gives you a breakdown of each of your Goals, and the efficacy of each metric and metric-variant.
 Select a given metric to drill into its variants.
 Once you are in a specific metric, you'll be able to add new metric-variants and see what works best for your clients.

 ## Advanced Features

 ### Meta data

 You can track meta-data with any conversion.
 E.g.

      rc(:user_visit, :referring_domain => request.env['HTTP_REFERER'], :user_id => session[:user_id])

 These will be stored with the rally for the conversion and can get used for complex analytics down the line.  (see Converts.meta)

 ### Switch variants

 Instead of just serving text, you can also serve flow control in Mountain Goat, like so:

       sv(:user_discount, :purchase_coffee) do |variant|

-      variant.ten_percent do
+        variant.ten_percent do # "ten_percent" is the variant-name
           discount = 0.10
         end

         variant.big_winner do
           discount = 0.90
         end

-      variant.whomp_whomp do
+        variant.whomp_whomp(0.5) do #reduce priority to 0.5 (default 1.0)
           discount = 0.0
         end
       end

-    Mountain goat will automatically break those down into three cases (:ten_percent, :big_winner, :whomp_whomp) and serve them out at random to the user.
+Mountain goat will automatically break those down into three cases (:ten_percent, :big_winner, :whomp_whomp) and serve them out at random to the user (with whomp_whomp half as likely to be served as the others).

 ### Priorities

 You may want to test certain items with a lower serve rate (bold new slogans).
 You can assign priorities to any metric variant.
 The change of a given metric variant being shown is

      my priority / sum(all priorities for this metric)

 ## TODO
  - Better documentation (rdocs)